tryptech/io_scene_numdlb/README.md

 * PNG textures: <https://gitlab.com/Worldblender/smash-ultimate-textures>

 ## Installation
 This set of two scripts requires Blender 2.80 or later, but only 2.83 LTS has been tested.
+Some users report that Blender 2.90 and later are also working.

 1. Clone or download this repository.
 If downloaded, extract the files after that.